amirmc/amirmc.github.com/_posts/2012-04-07-i-moved-my-site-to-github-pages.md

 There wasn't an easy way to migrate directly from Posterous to GitHub.
 There are scripts available but either through bad-luck or ineptitude, I couldn't get them to work.
 A guy called [Chad][] recently created [Export My Posts][], which pulled out all my content in html format (phew!).
 I really didn't want to deal with learning an API or parsing an xml file, so I'm glad he put this together.
 It works extremely well.

 Next step was to run all the html posts through [pandoc][] to convert them to markdown.
-I wrote a fairly trivial shell script to do this for me.
+I wrote a fairly trivial shell script to do this.

 {% highlight bash %}
     #!/bin/bash